Voyz/ibeam/README.md

   deny:
     - 0-255.*.*.*
 ```

-You can adjust the allow/deny directives to manage access to port 5000.

 The example above grants access from the container's local interface and from the gateway IP address used to route traffic from the local host to the container.